List of Pokémon rivals: Penny

-Penny is an introverted girl who hails from Galar, and the daughter of Peony.
+Penny (ボタン, Botan) is an introverted girl who hails from Galar, and the daughter of Peony.
 She appears in Pokémon Scarlet and Violet, where she is the main focus of the "Starfall Street" storyline, where she apparently works with the mysterious Cassiopeia, and aids the player in defeating Team Star.
-After the Team is disbanded, she reveals she is actually Cassiopeia, and the true leader of Team Star who took the fall for her friends after they caused a massive incident several years prior to the events of the game.
+After the Team is disbanded, she reveals she is actually Cassiopeia, and the true boss of Team Star who took the fall for her friends after they caused a massive incident several years prior to the events of the game.
 She attempted to disband the Team to avoid causing more problems, and she reconciles with her friends after being defeated by the player.

 Penny appears in Pokémon Masters EX.

 Carmine and Kieran

-Carmine and Kieran are a pair of siblings who appear in Pokémon Scarlet and Violet's DLC, The Hidden Treasure of Area Zero.
+Carmine (ゼイユ, Seiyu) and Kieran (スグリ, Suguri) are a pair of siblings who appear in Pokémon Scarlet and Violet's DLC, The Hidden Treasure of Area Zero.
 They hail from the small region of Kitakami, and attend school at the Blueberry Academy in Unova.
 Carmine is a headstrong and oftentimes over-excited person, who is highly overprotective of Kieran.
 Kieran starts out as a kind, albeit shy boy at first, who has a strong liking towards the Legendary Pokémon Ogerpon due to growing up on legends about it.
 When Ogerpon is discovered by the player and Carmine, Kieran is left out of the discovery.
 After finding out about the deception, he grows spiteful towards the player and resolves to grow stronger.
-He becomes the Champion of Blueberry Academy's BB League, but is dethroned by the player.
+He becomes the Blueberry Academy's BB League Champion, but is dethroned by the player.
 He later joins them on an expedition to Area Zero alongside Carmine, where he captures Terapagos in an attempt to grow stronger.
 Terapagos breaks free, and he later assists the player in stopping it.